Chatbot UX

 • User satisfaction scores

-• Most typical intents & questions from the user-sided perspective
+• Most typical intents & questions from the user-side perspective

 • Hand-off rates to human agents